CleverTap/clevertap-react-native/docs/CustomCodeTemplates.md

 Optionally the `react-native-assets` package can be utilized to keep both files in sync.

 ### Arguments
-Arguments are a structure that represent the configuration of the custom code templates.
-An `Argument` consists of a `type` and `value`.
+An `argument` is a structure that represents the configuration of the custom code templates.
+It consists of a `type` and a `value`.
 The supported argument types are:
-- Primitives - `boolean`, `number` and `string`.
+- Primitives - `boolean`, `number`, and `string`.
 They must have a default value which would be used if no other value is configured for the notification.
-- `object` - An `Object` where keys are the argument names and values are ```Arguments``` with supported primitve values.
+- `object` - An `Object` where keys are the argument names and values are ```Arguments``` with supported primitive values.
 - `file` - a file argument that will be downloaded when the template is triggered.
 Files don't have default values.
 - `action` - an action argument that could be a function template or a built-in action like ‘close’ or ‘open url’.
 Actions don't have default values.

 #### Hierarchical arguments
-You can group arguments together by either using an `object` argument or indicating the group in the argument's name by using a '.' symbol.
-Both definitions are treated the same. `file` and `action` type arguments can only be added to a group by specifying it in the name of the argument.
+You can group arguments by either using an `object` argument or indicating the group in the argument's name by using a "." symbol.
+Both definitions are treated the same. `file` and `action` type arguments can only be added to a group by specifying the group in the argument's name.

 The following code snippets define identical arguments:
 ```json